abhishekborole/ablab_vmware/README.md

 - **`Create_VM_On_ESXi.yaml`**: Runs a PowerShell script on a remote Windows server to create VMs on ESXi.
 - **`Test_WinRM.yaml`**: Tests WinRM connectivity to Windows hosts.
 - **`VMware-ESXi-List-VMs.yaml`**: Retrieves a list of virtual machines from an ESXi server.
-- **`VMware-ESXi-VM-Create.yaml`**: Deploys VMs from an OVF template on an ESXi server and configures advanced settings.

 ### Scripts Directory